 On the day it was very much a matter of putting my feelings of nostalgia to the back of my mind.
 After all, weddings are about the future as much as they are the past and cliché though it may sound, it is the bride and grooms day more than any other!
 Luckily, with a camera in hand I am easily distracted; getting sucked into seeing the world through a viewfinder, I didn’t have to work hard to avoid reflective thoughts.
 Toward the end of the day though, seeing so many eye-smiles, belly-laughs and emotion, It did dawn on me that my own happy memories of the place will now be shared in a different but similar fashion by couple after couple each time they revisit the site.
 It’s just the way time works I suppose, but its a reassuring thought.
 Nostalgia is golden; an old hand we’re holding… the hands can be different but they all grip just as firmly.

-When shooting a wedding, engagement or family shoot, its normal to look for the little nuggets of emotion shared between people.
+When shooting a wedding, engagement or family shoot, its normal to look for the little nuggets of emotion shared between people; particularly when adopting a documentary style of photography.
 Faces are usually the most common ways of sharing how we feel (obviously)... whether it be a teary grin or belly laugh!
 Recently however, I have found myself drawn to the moments where faces aren't always present... its odd but I think as a viewer, when we see people hugging, holding hands or walking off into the sunset, we don't always need to see a face; our minds just sort of fill in the rest.
 The story of the photo becomes much larger as we let our imagination explore the world around the image also.
 I'm not saying you could shoot a wedding completely without faces... that would be a disaster!
 But now and again, a photo 'without' can really 'add' something.

 A couple of weeks ago I had a lush little country-bumpkin photowalk with these two.
 They were both keen for some stylish looking photos whilst insisting they wanted them to look natural and unforced... totally up my street.
 The best moments are often just before or just after you think you're ready for a photo, and as a result I often end up taking a lot more photos than I need...
 I think this little collection prove its worth it though! :D.